DAT210/Orders/README.md

 https://www.docker.com/

 **Setting up Dev**

 * git clone https://github.com/DAT210/Orders.git
 * In cmd/terminal: cd into repository location
+* For a secure login: copy .env file from the Dropbox folder (can be marked as hidden by default) into the folder with docker-compose.yml
 * Run: "docker-compose up --build"

 If you are using docker toolbox, the container should now be visible at